-Legacy Action-Specific Configuration Statements
+Action-Specific Configuration Statements

-Statements modify the next action(s) that is/are defined via legacy syntax after the respective statement.
-Actions defined via the action() object are not affected by the legacy statements listed here.
-Use the action() object properties instead.
+Statements modify the next action(s) that is/are defined after the respective statement.

 Generic action configuration Statements

 These statements can be used with all types of actions.

 \$ActionExecOnlyWhenPreviousIsSuspended

 This directive allows to specify if actions should always be executed ("off," the default) or only if the previous action is suspended ("on").
 This directive works hand-in-hand with the multiple actions per selector feature.
 It can be used, for example, to create rules that automatically switch destination servers or databases to a (set of) backup(s), if the primary server fails.
 Note that this feature depends on proper implementation of the suspend feature in the output module.
 All built-in output modules properly support it (most importantly the database write and the syslog message forwarder).